How to Send Mass DMs on Twitter Safely in 2026

 - Complete your account audit and fill any profile gaps

-- Start the 2-4 week warm-up period with consistent organic activity
+- Start the 2 to 4 week warm-up period with consistent organic activity

-- Build your prospect list from high-intent sources
+- Build your prospect list from high-intent, signal-driven sources

-- Choose a tool with built-in safety features and real personalization
+- Choose a tool with real account-safety architecture and genuine personalization

-- Launch gradually and optimize based on results
+- Launch gradually, go multichannel, and optimize based on results

 Tags